cfeng783/GTT/README.md

-This repository provides the minimal code for running inference of GTT, with small-scale models available for conceptual experimentation.
-The complete version is undergoing an internal administrative review and will be released at a later date.
+This repository provides the minimal code for running inference of GTT.

 # Getting Started